 I went for the green in two, but just rolled off to the right and actually into the water.
 There is hardly any water hazards on the course, but this one was enough for me to find.
 I would still go for it again and still had a good par opportunity that I missed.

-17th was to me one of the most difficult par 4s.
+The 17th hole was to me one of the most difficult par 4s.
 It was playing uphill and into the wind with a lot of bunkers in play from the tee.

 My drive was okay even though in the semi rough.
 I hit a 5 iron to the middle of the green and made par

-18th is a blind tee shot up the hill.
+The 18th hole at Kingsbarns golf links is a blind tee shot up the hill.
 Not a very long hole and not the best on the course or as a finishing hole.

-It is a nice approach shot with water ditch in front and looks over the sea.
+It is a nice approach shot with a water ditch in front and overlooking the sea.
 The green is quite big and even though I hit a poor drive it was still a relatively straight forward hole.

 I shot 75 at Kingsbarns Golf Links and I was very pleased with how I played.
 The conditions could not have been better and I think it can be a completely different challenge with stronger winds.
 The course is just magnificent and high on my list of top courses.
 I will definitely be back again and will look forward to maybe plaing it from the back tees if the conditions are reasonable.
 A must play course if you are in the area.